-Paul’s last words about the time that would come have indeed developed into the condition of the church today, “For the time will come when they will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears; And they shall turn away their ears from the truth, and shall be turned unto fables [mythos]” (2Ti 4:3-4).
-The Greek noun mythos is where our English word “myths” is derived.
-The teaching of Protestant churches that God is a Trinity of Persons, man is an eternal spirit being, and salvation is by faith are myths.
-But because these beliefs have been taught consistently for hundreds of years, people have become acclimated and settled with them and now turn their ears away from hearing the truth.
+Paul’s last words about the time that would come have indeed developed into the condition of the church today, “For the time will come when they will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears; And they shall turn away their ears from the truth, and shall be turned unto fables [mythos 3454]” (2Ti 4:3-4).
+The Greek noun mythos is where our English “myths” is derived.
+The teaching of Protestant churches that God is a Trinity of persons, man is an eternal spirit being, and salvation is by faith are simply myths.
+But because such doctrines have been taught for hundreds of years, people have become grounded in them that they now turn their ears away from the truth when it comes.

 This current plight is no accident.
 The devil is deceiving, confusing, and distracting with false doctrines to keep people from the truth so that they will perish.
-The Protestant Reformation wasn’t an initiative to return to the beliefs of the early church as it was acclaimed.
-It was a calculated and formulated deception by the enemy to infiltrate myths to the multitudes in a façade of the truth.
+The Protestant Reformation wasn’t an initiative to return to the beliefs of the early church as it has been acclaimed.
+It was a calculated and formulated deception by the enemy to infiltrate myths to the multitudes under a façade of the truth.

 The Protestant Reformation

-The Protestant Reformation was an apparent split from the Roman Catholic Church (RCC) about 500 years ago and is hailed as the point where Christians finally returned to “the faith which was once delivered unto the saints” (Jde 1:3).
+The Protestant Reformation was a split from the Roman Catholic Church (RCC) about 500 years ago that was hailed as the point where Christians finally returned to “the faith which was once delivered unto the saints” (Jde 1:3).
 However, it wasn’t so much a reforming as it was a rebranding.
-A reform is an improvement upon what is wrong to something better which would have been the case if it was a matter of getting a wrong gospel message right.
+A reform is an improvement upon what is wrong to something better.
+And this would have been the case had the Reformation gotten a wrong gospel message right.
 But the errors of the RCC were far deeper and more pervasive—it had a wrong view of God, a wrong view of man, and a wrong gospel message.
-But rather than discarding the entire mess and truly reforming, the Reformation kept the same wrong view of God and man, then simply formulated another wrong gospel message out of it.
+But rather than discarding the entire mess and truly reforming, the Reformation kept the same wrong view of God and man, then simply formulated another wrong gospel message from out of it.
 Protestant churches today are essentially the RCC rebranded under a new name and image with a new message.
 It’s the same “product” but in new packaging—a subtle and devious marketing strategy.

-Similarly, as the Protestant Reformation wasn’t a reformation, it also wasn’t a protest—it was by the agency and design of the RCC.
+Furthermore, not only was the Protestant Reformation not a reformation, it also wasn’t a protest—it was by the agency and design of the RCC.
 Its own Martin Luther appeared to lead a dissent from the mother church after having come to the “enlightenment” that justification is by faith.
 The true intent of this event, however, was that in the course of diverting everyone’s attention to the noble endeavor of getting the gospel message right, it was covertly reinforcing the Trinitarian view of God as right!
-In other words, it was a deflection from the underlying issue while buttressing it in the process.
-Though both sides have been hotly debating for hundreds of years whether salvation is by faith plus works or by faith alone, hardly a peep has been chirped about the correct view of God.
+In other words, it was a deflection from the main underlying issue while also buttressing it in the process.
+Though both sides have been hotly debating for hundreds of years whether salvation is by faith plus works or by faith alone, hardly a peep has been uttered about the correct view of God.
 This was never in question.
-Fighting passionately against the things that were wrong left the false and fatal impression that everything else was substantially right.
+Fighting passionately against the lesser things that were wrong left the false impression that the greater things were right.

 The mother of harlots